Châteaufarine

 Châteaufarine (/fr/) is a newly developed area of Besançon located in the west of the city.
 It is a famous commercial center, the biggest of Franche-Comté, and a part of Planoise, France.
+It is also well known for its agricultural college.

 History

 In 1971, "Châteaufarine" was a name of a hamlet, located in the present area of Planoise.
 This toponym was the name of a farm built by a baker for his children.
 In 1990, construction began for the first commercial centre in the region.